AllenDowney/Portfolio/narrative20.md

 collaborated on developing
 [a new data science class which will be offered in Spring 2020](http://datascience10.org/2020/).

-One of my contributions was the development of a new online data science curriculum, called ["Elements of Data Science"](https://allendowney.github.io/ElementsOfDataScience/), and two case studies on:
+One of my contributions is a new online data science curriculum, called ["Elements of Data Science"](https://allendowney.github.io/ElementsOfDataScience/), and two case studies on:

 * [Political alignment in the U.S.](https://github.com/AllenDowney/PoliticalAlignmentCaseStudy) and
 * [Survival Analysis](https://github.com/AllenDowney/SurvivalAnalysisPython).

-In the spring I taught [Data Science](https://sites.google.com/site/olinds19/).
+In the spring I taught [Data Science](https://sites.google.com/site/olinds19/) at Olin.
 As a class project, some students participated in the [ASA DataFest](https://ww2.amstat.org/education/datafest/).
 [One of the more successful projects](https://github.com/ASHSWAN1999/DataScienceProject2/blob/master/report2.md) looked at the effect of the Opioid Epidemic on life expectancy in the U.S.;